 The Urology Residency program is designed to provide a graded and progressive level of cognitive and technical skills for the resident to achieve a well-rounded experience in all of the domains of urology.

 This year focuses on refinement of basic diagnostic and surgical skills as well as expanding each resident’s cognitive abilities.
 Each resident serves as junior resident at the VA and UK adult urology services.
 During the Pediatric Urology rotation, the resident is expected to learn diseases and procedures that are specific to this area of subspecialty, including out-patient and in-patient activities.
-The resident rotates on the UK pediatric urology service (two months), VA (two months), and back to UK for reconstructive (four months), oncology (two months), and endourology (two months).
+The resident rotates on the UK pediatric urology service (2 months), VA (2 months), and back to UK for reconstructive (4 months), oncology (2 months), and endourology (2 months).

 During this year, the resident will receive broad exposure to more attending urologists and gain greater proficiency in complex diagnostic and surgical procedures.
 Areas such as lithotripsy, endourology, and laparoscopy will be emphasized.
 A wide experience in major open operative cases will also be expected.
-The resident will spend four months at St. Joseph’s Hospital and two months in each of the following: endourology, oncology, pediatric urology, and VA.
+The resident will spend 6 months in Pediatrics, 3 months in Endourology and 3 months in Reconstructive Urology.

 The Chief Resident at each hospital, UK and VA, will be responsible for the administrative aspects of the daily coordination of in-patient and out-patient care by the resident staff as well as coordinating conference schedules.
 This will be done under the supervision of the Program Director and the faculty.

 Each Chief Resident will gain extensive experience in the more complex procedures as well as broadening her/his overall knowledge base.
 Each Chief will spend time at the VA (4 months) and in oncology (4 months) and in reconstructive (2 months) and endourology (2 monhts).